SimonZanta/SimonZanta/README.md

-I’m Simon Zanta
+Hi my name is Simon Zanta
-I’m gamer, gamedeveloper and starting softwaredeveloper I’m currently learning about web development and c#
+I love gaming, gamedeveloping in Unity and learning to programm I’m currently learning about web development and c#